 Moreover, parents may intervene in bureaucratic matters, believing they know better than their children because of their previous life experience.
 They complain about delays in official procedures, such as residency appointments or housing registrations, and compare their experiences to those of other families, pointing out that others seem to be progressing faster.
 These perceptions can make children feel inadequate or incapable of making the right decisions, even though the reality may just be natural variations in the course of procedures.

 In some cases, children who only intended to bring their parents for a visit found themselves in a difficult situation when their parents refused to return to Syria.
 This placed the entire financial and living burden on the children, who now find themselves torn between building their own lives and bearing the responsibility for their parents.
-They are forced to postpone or cancel their personal life plans until their parents’ situation stabilizes, which essentially means waiting for the five-year sponsorship period to end, after which they can apply for humanitarian residency in Germany.
+They are forced to postpone or cancel their life and personal plans until their parents’ situation stabilizes, which essentially means waiting for the five-year sponsorship period to end, after which they can apply for humanitarian residency in Germany.

 Some couldn't bear the exile

 Family reunification and asylum, or even the mere experience of exile and living far from home, is a severe test of psychological and social adaptation, both for the sons and daughters, and their elderly or middle-aged parents.
-While some of the older generation struggle to adapt to their new life, feeling helpless and disoriented, others choose to return to their roots, prioritizing human and family connections over the desire to settle abroad.
+While some of the older generations struggle to adapt to their new life, feeling helpless and disoriented, others choose to return to their roots, prioritizing human and family connections over the desire to settle abroad.

 Some parents couldn’t bear living far from home and suffered from extreme loneliness after they were unable to make an effort to connect with other families to spend time together.
 Even though their hearts ache and they feel like a burden on their children, they may not complain about their pain to avoid placing additional pressure on their children.
 Some say that they spend most of their day alone in a park to give their children a chance to relax with their partners and children.

 Some Arabs living in Germany who had only intended to bring their parents over for a visit found themselves in a difficult situation when their parents refused to return to Syria.
-This placed the entire burden on the children, who now find themselves torn between building their own lives and shouldering their parents’ responsibilities, forcing them to postpone or cancel their personal life plans until their parents’ situation stabilizes.
+This placed the entire burden on the children, who now find themselves torn between building their own lives and shouldering their parents’ responsibilities, forcing them to postpone or cancel their life plans until their parents’ situation stabilizes.

 Another friend of mine, Mohammad, lives in Thuringia.
 When I asked about his father, for whom Mohammad had worked on paperwork for two years to bring to Germany, he said: "My father started losing his mind when he arrived in Germany.
 From the second day, he began to act strangely and started giving us obvious advice, like standing at traffic lights and turning off the lights when leaving the house to conserve energy.
 Then he started asking my wife and me to find him a job.
 He is 70 years old.
 When we couldn’t find one, he began attending German language courses, but he couldn't learn the language.”